asad-aali/APAD-Vaccination-Reviews/README.md

 **Mobile App:**
   1. Mobile app with User Sign-in, View Themes categorized by posts, and Create Posts (with picture and geo location) functionality
-  2. ADDITIONAL: User Sign Up feature
-  3. ADDITIONAL: Error messages when Review details are not complete